segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-custom-audiences/index.md

 5. Under **Select record to map and send**, select **Deleted records**.
 The Deleted records sync mode removes any records from your custom audience that you deleted from your source model.
 6. Set how often your model syncs by setting the [Sync schedule](/docs/connections/reverse-etl/#step-4-create-mappings).
 7. Select or create an audience in Facebook to sync your data with.
 Click the **Select or create audience in Facebook** button to save the audience ID to your mapping.
 8. Map your model columns to the appropriate Facebook Custom Audience parameters.
-For more context about data formatting, see the [Sync audience](#sync-audience) and [Data processing](#data-processing) documentation.
-Map your External ID to a unique user identifier from your system (like User ID, CRM ID, or anonymous ID.)
-Segment recommends using the External ID column as your primary key when setting up your Reverse ETL model so you can more easily remove users from your custom audience.
-External ID is the only field Segment requires you to map.
+Only the External ID is required.
+When a record is deleted from your source model, only the model primary key is sent to the mapping; other columns from your source model are not sent.
+Segment recommends using the External ID as your primary key in your source model.
 9. Send a test record.
 If successful, you should see a 200 response in Segment and one record removed from your custom audience.
 To verify that the record was successfully removed from your custom audience, open Facebook Ads Manager and navigate to **Audiences > {Audience Name} > History**.
 10. Click **Save Mapping** and enable the mapping.